JuanGidoni/test-rym/README.md

 # test-rym
-Interview Test using Rick &amp; Morty API with React JS
+Interview Test using Rick &amp; Morty API with React JS & React Bootstrap

 ## How to install/use